Susana Martinez: Political positions

 Martinez had grown up as a Democrat, but switched to the Republican Party in 1995.
-Describing her decision to switch parties, Martinez told the audience at the Republican National Convention that Republican friends had taken her to lunch to try to persuade her to join their ranks.
+Describing her decision to switch parties, Martinez told the audience at the 2012 Republican National Convention that Republican friends had taken her to lunch to try to persuade her to join their ranks.
 She had attended the lunch simply to be polite, but stated that "When we left that lunch, we got in the car, and I looked over at [husband] Chuck and said, 'I'll be damned – we're Republicans.'"

 Martinez supports a balanced budget and lower government spending.
 She favors putting taxpayer money into a rainy day fund, and refunding taxpayers to attempt to stimulate growth.
 Martinez is opposed to elective abortion.
 Martinez is personally opposed to same-sex marriage, but she accepted the New Mexico Supreme Court's opinion in Griego v.
 Oliver, which legalized same-sex marriage in New Mexico.
 She has no record on civil unions.

 Although Martinez opposed New Mexico's medical marijuana program, she indicated that repealing the existing law was not a priority.
 Martinez opposes portions of the Affordable Care Act, such as the individual mandate, but does not support repeal of the law in its entirety.
 She supported expansion of Medicaid in her state as part of health care reform.
 She also supports Common Core education standards.

 In November 2015, Martinez said she opposed the Obama administration's plans to admit 10,000 Syrian refugees to the U.S. until development of procedures for background-checking and resettlement of the refugees.

 Martinez announced on August 17, 2016 that she would introduce legislation to reinstate the death penalty in 2017.
 On October 14, 2016, the New Mexico House of Representatives approved the bill on a 36–30 vote.
 The bill would have allowed for the death penalty for only three kinds of murder: child murder, murder of an on-duty police officer, and murder of a prison employee by an inmate.

-In 2018, Martinez announced her support for the controversial immigration policy of President Donald J. Trump.
-In an interview with the Albuquerque Journal, Martinez told the paper “We don’t let people who break the law continue to be out breaking the law simply because they have children."
+In 2018, Martinez announced her support for the controversial immigration policy of President Donald Trump.
+In an interview with the Albuquerque Journal, Martinez told the paper “We don't let people who break the law continue to be out breaking the law simply because they have children."

 Personal life

-Martinez met her first husband in Norman, Oklahoma, they were both attending law school.
+Martinez met her first husband in Norman, Oklahoma, where they were both attending law school.
 The couple moved to Las Cruces, New Mexico, in the mid-1980s, but divorced three years later.
 She met her second husband, Chuck Franco, in Las Cruces, where they both worked in law enforcement.
 Martinez and Franco divorced in 2019.

-On September 9, 2011, Martinez said she knew that her paternal grandparents, Adolfo Martinez and Francisca Ortega, had immigrated to the United States from Mexico "without documents".
+On September 9, 2011, Martinez said she knew her paternal grandparents, Adolfo Martinez and Francisca Ortega, had immigrated to the United States from Mexico "without documents".
 They appeared to have followed the rules at the time.